hyper07/langflow-hackthon/README.md

 ## Usage

 1. Open the web interface (typically at http://localhost:8501)
-2. Upload your dataset (CSV, Excel, JSON, or PDF)
+2. Upload your dataset (CSV, Excel)
 3. Enter your analysis query describing what insights you want
 4. Click Submit to get AI-powered analysis results